FozanAzhar/Mobile-Price-Classification/README.md

 # MOBILE PRICE CLASSIFICATION

-This is a project where we create a classification model to predict the price range of mobiles that a company owns based on certain specifications.
+This is a project where I have created a classification model to predict the price range of mobile phones that a company owns based on certain specifications.I have implied 3 machine learning algorithms to check which algorithm generates the highest accuracy which in turn would be the best fit algorithm for my model

 ![alt text](https://s3b.cashify.in/blog/wp-content/uploads/2018/05/mobile-phone-evolution.jpg)

 ## CONTEXT